ITV/scala-pact/README.md

 ## Pact Specification Compliance Level
 Currently ScalaPact is not 100% compliant with the official Pact specification.
 We plan to be but the library is still under active development.
 The roadmap to Pact compliance will be something like:

-1. Complete testing all tools against the official specification test cases, known missing areas are regex header matching and body matching.
+1. Complete testing all tools against the official specification test cases.
+The only area of the specification that is believed to be incomplete is around the JSON body matching rules.
-1. Implement the JSON body special case
-1. Consolidate our processes with the official implementor's guide
+1. Consolidate our processes with the official implementor's guide.

-### Why Aren't We Pact Compliant?
-There is already more than one CDC implementation and ScalaPact is most closely aligned to Pact.

-Pact was created for a company to meet it's needs and ScalaPact has been created in the same vein, in as much as we have requirements that the official Pact tools don't quite meet.

-Currently, it is the intention to conform to Pact as closely as possible rather than splinter into another implementation.
+Our intention is to eventually meet version 2 of the pact specification.

 ## Motivation
 [Pact](https://github.com/realestate-com-au/pact) is an implementation of CDC testing ([Consumer Driven Contract testing](http://martinfowler.com/articles/consumerDrivenContracts.html)).
 There are other implementations like [Pacto](https://github.com/thoughtworks/pacto) and they vary slightly in how they interpret the testing process.